-In the Fields Administration section, administrators have the ability to select which fields will be configurable when users are creating goals.
-See Goal - Create/Edit.
+Use the Fields Administration section, to select which fields are configurable when users create goals.
+See Goals - Create/Edit.

-Administrators can configure which fields will be required for each goal, which goals are read-only in certain situations.
-Lastly, administrators can configure the field names to determine how these fields appear throughout goals.
-These configurations can be different between OUs, so the goal page can have varying views if a user was assigned a goal from another OU with different Goal settings.
+Administrators can configure required and read-only fields, and configure field names tthroughout goals.
+These configurations can be different between OUs, so the goal page can have varying views based on assigned OU.

-Note: There is an image to the right of these options that illustrates what each field corresponds to on a goal.
+Note: The sample image on this page displays which each field corresponds to a goal.
 This image does not change as you change the various options on this screen.

 To modify Goals Configuration, go to.